 Insurance adjusters can’t use NADA or Kelly Blue Book to value your car

 NADA and Kelley Blue Book are references used by car dealers to help them determine what a car is worth.
-But, they are NOT the definitive guide to what cars is worth.
-What they are selling for on the car lot is what they’re really worth.
-And we’re not talking a window price minus arm twisting negotiation.
+But, they are NOT the definitive guide to what YOUR car is worth.
+Your car is worth what it will cost you to replace the same vehicle with comparable mileage and in comparable shape.
+So your job is to start shopping the dealers to find your car.
+And we’re not talking the window price minus arm twisting negotiation.
 The window price IS the value.
 In other words, NADA and Kelley Blue Book don’t sell cars.
 So when it comes time to settle a claim, their values are worthless.

 The insurance company must make you whole

 Now let’s get to the meat of an insurance settlement.
-Insurance law states that when you are in an accident, you are entitled to be “made whole.”
+Insurance law states that when you are in an accident that’s not your fault, you are entitled to be “made whole.”
 The legal term “made whole” means you are entitled to receive enough money to go out and buy the exact same car in like condition or a comparable car if your car isn’t available.
 You are not entitled to “betterment.”
 In other words, the insurance company doesn’t have to offer you enough to buy a car with lower mileage, or one that’s in better condition than the one that’s totaled.